 For articles, to keep my URLs as short as possible I always try to just keep the URL just containing the primary topic I'm writing about.

 Take my article on site speed tips, for example.

-Whilst my title is '27 tips to improve your site speed', I've kept the URL as just /blog/site-speed-tips/.
+Whilst my title is '27 tips to improve your site speed', I've kept the URL as just /resources/site-speed-tips/.
 This is targeting a keyword and perfectly explains what is on the page in an easily readable way.

 Keeping it so short has the added benefit of it not really ever needing to change.
 For example, if I'd gone for /blog/27-site-speed-tips/ I'd of had to update my URL whenever I decided to add more tips to the URL, which is just going to get messy with redirects.

 A site's URL structure should be as simple as possible.
 Consider organizing your content so that URLs are constructed logically and in a manner that is most intelligible to humans...Google - Keep a simple URL structure